wroberts4/3dwinds/docs/source/usage.rst

 velocity.sh
 -----------

-Calculates the speed and angle of wind given an area and displacements.
+Calculates the speed and angle of wind given an area and displacements at pixel(s).

 Required arguments: